The following organisations can help you on your journey.

 T 13 17 15 W jobsearch.gov.au

-The relationship between landlords and tenants of retail shops is governed by the Retail Leases Act 1994.
-The RTU is part of the NSW Small Business Commissioner's office.
-The Unit gives legal information, advice on procedures and processes under the Act as well as strategic assistance for parties as they work to sort out their problems.
-The Unit works with landlords, tenants, agents, solicitors, accountants and other industry advisors.
-Information services, forms and educational products of the Unit are provided free of charge.
+The relationship between landlords and tenants of retail shops is governed by the Retail Leases Act 1994 which was amended in 2017.
+The NSW Small Business Commission's Mediation team manages issues related to retail tenancy.
+This team provides legal information, advice on procedures and processes under the Act as well as strategic assistance for parties as they work to sort out their problems.